Prof Robert H. Layton

 Since 2005 I have been collaborating with staff and students at Shandong University of Art and Design in a wide-ranging project to improve the incomes of rural artists and craftspeople in Shandong Province, China.
 In the course of several fieldtrips, we have collected information on the economic and cultural importance of traditional arts and crafts, their distribution in the province and the transmission of knowledge that enabled their revival since the return of the market economy in the 1980s.
 The university has introduced several producer co-operatives on the French model, and designed new products that use traditional methods, such as furniture created by the traditional makers of farm implements.
 Our eventual aim is to implement a Fair Trade system.
 Four papers on this research have now been published in China.

 - Anthropology and archaeology of art

 - Evolution of social behaviour

-- Social change, especially among French peasants and Australian Aborigines
+- Social change, especially among French and Chinese villagers, and Native Australians

 - Layton, R.H.
 (2006).
 Order and anarchy: civil society, social disorder and war.
 Cambridge: Cambridge University Press.

 - Stone, R.P., Layton, R.H. & Thomas, J. (2000).
 Destruction and conservation of cultural property.
 London: Routledge.

 - Layton, R.H.
 (1997).
 An introduction to theory in anthropology.
 Cambridge: Cambridge University Press.